 Having studied at AUB in the 1990’s David moved to London and worked with many studio and location photographers until setting up his own studio working with many international brands including Kenco, Sony and Cunard.
 David has a wealth of experience in studio, still life, fashion, portraiture, documentary photography, and wet and dry printing.
 David continues to work with trusted brands from his purpose built studio in The New Forest.

-MATTHEW HUGHES – digital marketing
+MATTHEW HUGHES – digital marketing, social media for business

 TOM SUDDREY – ADOBE AFTER EFFECTS

 Since graduating from AUB in 2000, Tom has been creating illustrations, designs and animations for music videos, TV adverts and corporate videos for clients like Microsoft, BBC Films, Channel 4 Documentaries, Joss Stone, McCarthy & Stone, ASOS, RAC, Starbucks, Multiyork and many more.

 Tom joined LoveLove Films in 2013, and took on the role as Animator and Animation Coordinator, creating corporate videos, TV commercials, music videos and even graphics for film.
 With a wealth of knowledge and experience in digital workflow management and Adobe Creative Suite training, Tom brought in new file management process and introduced new creative skills to the team.
 With his experience in illustration and training in the traditional arts, Tom soon moved into the role of Lead Artist and had the opportunity to work on an award winning animation as well as creating the title sequence and graphics for the documentary ‘Williams’ based on the F1 Team.